Maksim23123/manga-translator-new/docs/design/translation_engine_design.md

 ## 5. Events & Communication
 - Engine emits run results (translated pages + logs) to the UI layer via the existing event bus/presenter pattern.
+- Node-level emissions: each node produces a result event (success/error) as it finishes; downstream nodes subscribe based on graph edges.
+Callers can register callbacks (e.g., `on_node_result(node_id, output, ctx)`) or consume from a channel/queue.
 - Errors bubble as structured failures with user-friendly messages while logging stack traces for diagnostics.
 - Lifecycle signals: node prepare/cleanup events so the UI can show busy/ready states if needed.